2020 AFL season: Marsh Community Series

 The pre-season series of games returned as the 2020 Marsh Community Series, with teams playing two games each.
 The games were stand-alone, with no overall winner of the series.
 Each team played two games, many at suburban or regional venues, while all games were televised on Fox Footy.
+The series was played prior to the spread of the pandemic to Australia, under normal pre-season rules and match conditions.

 State of Origin for Bushfire Relief Match

 A one-off benefit match was played on 28 February 2020, as a fundraiser for the relief effort for the 2019–20 Australian bushfire season.
 The league donated $2.5 million to disaster relief funds in association with the match.
 Selection for the two teams was under state of origin rules, and it was the first interstate representative match featuring AFL-listed players since the AFL Hall of Fame Tribute Match held in 2008.
 Played prior to the pandemic's spread to Australia, it was the highest-attended football match of the year.